squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### User's collection.

-User's collection is a collection that is created by user.
+A user's collection is a custom collection that is created by the user.
+This collection can include any items that the user wants to organize, and can be modified and updated as needed.

-By pushing the 'New List' button the user can create a new todo using **Angular Form** todoService.
+BBy clicking the 'New List' button, the user can create a new todo using an **Angular Form** that is provided by the TodoService.

 ![img_7.png](src/app/screenshots/img_7.png)